-Charles L. Horn, age 58, has served as one of our independent directors, and as Chairman of our Audit Committee, since August 2014.
+Charles L. Horn, age 59, has served as one of our independent directors, and as Chairman of our Audit Committee, since August 2014.
 Mr. Horn also served as an independent director and as Chairman of the Audit Committee of Moody I from 2012 to 2017.
 Since December 2009, Mr. Horn has served as the Executive Vice President and Chief Financial Officer of Alliance Data Systems, Inc. (NYSE: ADS), a leading provider of customer loyalty and marketing solutions.
 From 1999 to November 2009, Mr. Horn served as Senior Vice President and Chief Financial Officer for Builders Firstsource, Inc. (NASDAQ: BLDR), a leading supplier of structural building materials to homebuilders.
 From 1994 to 1999, Mr. Horn served as Vice President of Finance and Treasury for the retail operations of Pier 1 Imports, Inc., and, from 1992 to 1994, Mr. Horn served as Executive Vice President and Chief Financial Officer of Conquest Industries.
-Mr. Horn holds a Bachelor's degree in business administration from Abilene Christian University and an MBA from the University of Texas at Austin.
 Mr. Horn is a Certified Public Accountant in the State of Texas.
+Mr. Horn received a B.A. in business administration from Abilene Christian University and an M.B.A. from the University of Texas at Austin.